How to link Confluence with an AI knowledge bot: The 2026 guide

 Expert Verified

-Your team’s Confluence wiki is probably bursting at the seams with good stuff.
-It’s supposed to be the central brain for everything from project plans and HR policies to dense technical documentation.
-But if you’re anything like us, your team’s Slack channels are still filled with questions like, "Hey, where do I find the latest on Project X?" or "Who do I ask about the new expense policy?"
+Your team’s Confluence wiki is likely bursting at the seams with good stuff.
+It’s the central brain for everything from project plans and HR policies to dense technical documentation.
+But even in the best-organized workspaces, your team’s Slack channels might still see questions like, "Hey, where do I find the latest on Project X?" or "Who do I ask about the new expense policy?"

 Sound familiar?